Pant/nextcloudpi-readthedocs/Configuration-Reference.md

 -----------------------------------------------------
 # TOOLS

+## nc-fix-permissions
+Fix permissions for NC data files, in case they were copied externally

 ## nc-format-USB
 Do this if you want to format your USB Drive and make it compatible with linux user/permissions system